amikael/HELFI/README.md

 1. Eberhard Nestle (1904, 1913): _H Kainη ∆iaθηkη (Greek New Testament); Text with Critical Apparatus_.
 British and Foreign Bible Society.
 The first edition of 1904, and a reprinting from 1913 are available throug the Internet Archive.
 [The electronic version edited by Diego Renato dos Santos](https://sites.google.com/site/nestle1904/) is identified by http://sites.google.com/site/nestle1904/ and is in the **public domain**.

-1. Morphological parsing and lemmatization of the Nestle 1904 edition by Dr. Ulrik Sandborg-Petersen of Emergence Consult and Aalborg University, Denmark, and released into the **public domain**.
+1. Morphological parsing and lemmatization of the Nestle 1904 edition made by Dr. Ulrik Sandborg-Petersen of Emergence Consult and Aalborg University, Denmark, and released into the **public domain**.
 Available at https://github.com/biblicalhumanities/Nestle1904.

 ## Indication of Changes Made to the Public Domain Resources